 2. While the water boils, sear the cubed chicken and 3 minced garlic cloves in a skillet with some oil.
-Remove the seared chicken and sauté the diced onions, shredded carrots and the rest of the garlic until golden with the rest of the oil, leave over medium heat, add half of the julienned beets to sautéed mixture, stir occasionally.
+Remove the seared chicken and sauté the diced onions, shredded carrots, and the rest of the garlic until golden with the rest of the oil, leave over medium heat, add half of the julienned beets to the sautéed mixture, stirring occasionally.

-4. Add skinless diced tomatos to the sautéed mixture and stir well, leave over medium to low heat add pepper, parsley, and dill to the mixture.
+4. Add skinless diced tomatoes to the sautéed mixture and stir well, leave over medium to low heat add pepper, parsley, and dill to the mixture.

-5. Squeeze lemon juice into bowl and remove seeds, then pour into to the stock pot.
+5. Squeeze lemon juice into a bowl and remove seeds, then pour into the stockpot.

-6. Slice cabbage into thin slices and cut them into bit size pieces and add to the stock pot.
+6. Slice cabbage into thin slices and cut them into bite-size pieces and add to the stockpot.

-7. Add sautéed mixture to the stock pot and bring to boil for 10 mins, stir occasionally, add salt and pepper to taste.
+7. Add sautéed mixture to the stockpot and bring to boil for 10 mins, stirring occasionally, add salt and pepper to taste.